Amon-Mugo/Breast-Cancer-detection-web-app/README.md

 ---

 ## 📖 Overview
-Breast cancer is one of the most common cancers worldwide, and **early detection** is crucial for effective treatment.
+Brest cancer is one of the most common cancers worldwide, and **early detection** is crucial for effective treatment.
 This project is a **machine learning powered web application** that predicts whether a tumor is **Benign** or **Malignant** based on user-provided medical features.

 The app provides a **simple and interactive interface** for healthcare professionals, students, and researchers to test predictions quickly.